 There are two primary classes of derivative products: “lock” and “option.”
 Swaps, futures, and forwards fall under the category of Lock products.
-These contracts bind the respective parties by pre-determined terms from the beginning throughout the life of the contract.
+These contracts bind the respective parties by predetermined terms from the beginning throughout the contract’s life.

-Futures and forward contracts are agreements to buy or sell an asset at a specific price at a pre-decided date in the future.
+Futures and forward contracts are agreements to buy or sell an asset at a specific price at a pre-decided date.
 A forward contract is traded over-the-counter, and it is a private and bespoke agreement.
-A futures contract, on the other hand, has standardized terms and is exchange-traded.
+On the other hand, a futures contract has standardized terms and is exchange-traded.
 The prices are settled daily until the end of the contract.
 The futures and the forward market were established for agricultural commodities.
 But later, it expanded to other asset classes such as equities, foreign exchange, interest rates, energy, and precious metals.

-A swap works as an agreement between two parties to exchange a series of cash flows for a set period.
+A swap works as an agreement between two parties to exchange cash flows for a set period.
 Swaps are not standardized exchange-traded instruments.
-They are customized contracts that are traded over-the-counter (OTC) between private parties.
+They are customized contracts traded over-the-counter (OTC) between private parties.
 Large corporations and financial institutions are the leading players in the swaps market.
 Retail investors hardly participate in the swap markets.

 On the other hand, options products offer the holder the right, but not the obligation, to buy or sell the underlying asset or security at a specific price on or before the option’s expiration date.
-Options have become a pivotal element for reducing risks, enhancing the profitability of the portfolio.
+Options have become a pivotal element for reducing risks and enhancing the portfolio’s profitability.
 Initially, only institutional investors had access to the options markets, while the mainstream investors stayed away due to the requirement of heavy capital.